andreamussap/ubuntu-tips/docs/reset-lost-password.md

 ![](/docs/images/01-grub-start.jpg)

+## 2. Access the Recovery Menu

-## 2. From the GRUB menu access *Ubuntu*, and in the next window select the options with *(recovery mode)* in the description
+From the GRUB menu, select option *Ubuntu*, and in the next window select the option with *(recovery mode)* in the description.

-## 3. Recovery Menu options.
+## 3. Recovery Menu options

 ![](/docs/images/01-recovery-menu.jpg)

-**grub Update grub boot loader**
+**grub - Update grub boot loader**

-From the *Recovery Menu*, most of the articles I've read tell you to select "root Drop to root shell promt" option to reset the password.
+Most of the articles I read tell you to select *root - Drop to root shell promt* option to reset the password.
 However, when I tried that I got this error:

 > Authentication token manipulation error.

-So, following another clue, before going to the "root Drop to root shell promt" I selected the option "grub Update grub boot loader", and on the screen bellow I selected *Yes*.
+So, following another clue, before going to the ~~root - Drop to root shell promt~~ I selected the option *grub Update grub boot loader*, and on the screen bellow I selected *Yes*.

 ![](/docs/images/03-grub-update-grub-boot-loader.jpg)

+> Note: You can try the *root - Drop to root shell promt* option first.
+If it works for you, great.
+If not, you can try the way I did.

-**root Drop to root shell promt**
+**root - Drop to root shell promt**

-When the system finishes the update above, go back to the *Recovery Menu* window, and select "root Drop to root shell promt".
+When the system finishes the update above, go back to the *Recovery Menu* window, and select *root Drop to root shell promt*.

 ## 4. Command line actions

 Now, you should see a prompt command line like this:

-> root@(none):/#
+`root@(none):/#`

 As the filesystem is read-only by default, you have to remount it with write permissions:

-> mount -rw -o remount /
+`mount -rw -o remount /`

-*pay attention to the spaces between the strings in the command*
+*Pay attention to the spaces between the strings !!*

 List the username if you forgot it:

-> ls /home
+`ls /home`

 To reset the password type:

-> passwd <USERNAME_LISTED_ABOVE>
+`passwd <USERNAME_LISTED_ABOVE>`

 Example to remount the filesystem and reset the password for user **md**